PerfectMach1ne/PerfectMach1ne/README.md

 I'm a person with many interests, some of which happen to be about coding and all that.

-I'm planning to use Github to store and archive all my coding related projects (and possibly a bit more).
+I'm planning to use Github to store and archive all my coding related projects (and possibly a bit more) (also motivate my brain to do things by seeing the squares turn green).

 Currently working on a Bachelors engineering degree in IT.
 At my 3rd year and 5th semester as of now.